kamanelelehua/kamanelelehua.github.io/essays/UI_Frameworks.md

 ## My Personal Take on Bootsrap
 <p>When I first started using Boostrap, I encountered a significant learning curve—it felt like learning a new language.
 However, as I navigated through the initial challenges, my appreciation for it grew.
 Building web pages became more straightforward, and customization turned intuitive.
 The ready-made components, ranging from navigation bars to headers, proved invaluable.
 Reflecting on my journey with Bootstrap, it stands out as an enjoyable learning experience and a valuable addition to my skillset.</p>

+## Recreating a Webpage Using Bootstrap
+<p>In a recent assignment, I was tasked with recreating a webpage using only Bootstrap.
+Below, you'll find images showcasing my work.
+You might notice slight differences, particularly in the cropping of the images; this stems from constraints I faced when trying to directly copy images from the original webpage.
+The most challenging aspect of this project was implementing a carousel to display a series of six images.
+However, once I got the hang of it, everything else fell into place.</p>